-There were no fees paid for all other services not described above in 2003 and 2002.
+There were no fees paid for all other services not described above in 2004 and 2003.

-The Audit Committee determined that the provision of the non-audit services noted above is compatible with maintaining the independence of PricewaterhouseCoopers LLP.
-The Company has been advised by PricewaterhouseCoopers LLP that neither the firm, nor any member of the firm, has any financial interest, direct or indirect, in any capacity in the Company or its subsidiaries.
+The Audit Committee determined that the provision of the non-audit services noted above was compatible with maintaining the independence of PricewaterhouseCoopers LLP during the relevant periods.
+The Company had been advised by PricewaterhouseCoopers LLP that during the relevant periods neither the firm, nor any member of the firm, has any financial interest, direct or indirect, in any capacity in the Company or its subsidiaries.